mkessel007/beaver-builder-theme-finnish-translation/README.md

 # beaver-builder-theme-finnish-translation

-Finnish localization for Builver Builder default theme.
+Finnish localization for Beaver Builder default theme.

+## Note
-Tranlated only strings for public side.
+Translated only strings for public side.
 Admin side is untranslated.